 Graduate and Professional School Courses

 Students requesting to elect a graduate course should enter the course on their registration worksheet.
-Most graduate courses, other than those designated independent study, are open with permission to undergraduate students.
-For a regularly updated list of courses not approved for Yale College credit, refer to the University Registrar’s website.
+Most graduate courses, other than those designated independent study, are open without permission to undergraduate students.
+Please refer to the University Registrar’s website for details on which graduate and professional school courses have not been approved for Yale College credit.

-Properly qualified undergraduates may enroll in an unlimited number of courses in the Graduate School of Arts and Sciences with permission of the instructor and the director of graduate studies.
+Properly qualified undergraduates may enroll in an unlimited number of courses in the Graduate School of Arts and Sciences.
 Undergraduates in these courses are obviously expected to do graduate-level work, and the courses are listed by their graduate numbers on their transcripts.

 Courses in SOM require an additional request form found on the SOM website.